raf1231231/gar-svg-react/README.md

 - SVG for graphics
 - Modern CSS features

+## Deployment

+This project is automatically deployed to Vercel.
+Any push to the main branch will trigger a new deployment.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.